Ayub Khosa

-Ayub Khoso (born 1959) is a Pakistani actor of film and TV.
-With a career spanning more than three decades – mostly in television – Khoso is a well-known name in Pakistan.
+Ayub Khosa (born 1959) is a Pakistani actor of film and TV.
+With a career spanning more than three decades – mostly in television – Khosa is a well-known name in Pakistan.
 He is known for his roles in films like Khuda Kay Liye (2007).
 Outside Urdu, he has also performed in Balochi and Pashto plays.

 Early life and education

-Khoso was born in Khuzdar, Balochistan to a Pashtun mother and a Baloch father.
+Khosa was born in Khuzdar, Balochistan to a Pashtun mother and a Baloch father.

 He is a graduate of the University of Balochistan.
 He is fluent in Balochi, Pashto, Brahui, Sindhi, Urdu and English.

 Acting career

-He began his acting career in school, and became a professional actor in 1984.
-His first appearance on TV was the drama Chaon that was telecast from PTV Quetta Centre.
+He began his acting career in school, and became a professional actor in 1983.
+His first appearance on TV was the drama Chhaon that was telecast from PTV Quetta Centre.

 Political career

-Ayub Khoso contested on a Pakistan Peoples Party ticket from the PS-101 (Karachi East-III) seat in the 2018 Pakistan general elections.
-In the election, he secured 5121 votes and lost from Firdous Naqvi of Pakistan Tehreek-e-Insaf.
+Ayub Khosa contested election on a Pakistan Peoples Party ticket from the PS-101 (Karachi East-III) seat in the 2018 Pakistan general elections.
+He secured 5121 votes and lost to Firdous Naqvi of Pakistan Tehreek-e-Insaf.

 Public image

-In 2011 the Pakistan National Council of Arts dedicated an evening to Khoso in recognition for his contribution to the television industry in Pakistan.
+In 2011 the Pakistan National Council of Arts dedicated an evening to Khosa in recognition for his contribution to the television industry in Pakistan.
 A play titled Main Kaun Hoon (Who AM I) was screened to showcase his work.
-The play was directed by Shoaib Khaliq and acted by Khoso himself.
+The play was directed by Shoaib Khaliq and acted by Khosa himself.